Participating in the Charter

 Participants 'Go Live'

-As OWC continues to publish its video series, Charter Partners can add or switch out the badges on their websites, and they can add the blogs and photos about their Water Charter Acts to their own website pages.
+As OWC continues to publish its video series, Charter Partners can always add or switch out the badges on their websites, and they can add the blogs and photos about their Water Charter Acts to their own website pages.

 Water Charter Celebration